Regula Ysewijn

-Regula Ysewijn, (born 1983) is a Flemish food writer and photographer.
+Regula Ysewijn, (Member of the Order of the British Empire) is a Flemish food writer and photographer.
 She is known in Belgium as a judge for the television programmes Bake Off Vlaanderen and Junior Bake Off and internationally as one of the judges for the special programme BBC One's The Jubilee Pudding: 70 Years in the Baking (2022).
 Ysewijn is the author of seven award-winning books on food and drink culture and has been a judge for the Guild of Fine Food for over 10 years.

 Biography

 Ysewijn grew up in Antwerp, in the Flemish part of Belgium.
 She studied graphic design at the Sint Maria Institute in Antwerp, after which she did one year specialization in graphics and ancient printing techniques and two more years of specialization in fashion design.
 After working for a short time in the fashion industry, she worked for eight years as a graphic designer in advertising.

 In 2010, she started her blog, which led to her becoming a freelance writer in 2013.
 From 2014 to 2016 she wrote for the British digital magazine Fish on Friday.
 Pieces for The Guardian and the iNews and several other publications followed.
 Ysewijn mainly writes about culinary history and published her first book, Pride and Pudding, about the history of British puddings in 2015 (in Belgium; 2016 publication in the UK, Australia, New Zealand and the US).
 Belgian Café Culture, the National Trust Book of Puddings, Brits Bakboek, Oats in the North, Wheat from the South (The British Baking Book in the US) and The Official Downton Abbey Christmas Cookbook followed.